These non-Muslims from Pakistan make us proud to be Pakistani

 Pakistan is a nation of over 180 million people, both Muslims and non-Muslims.
 Often times, we tend to put emphasis on Muslims who made Pakistan proud.
-There’s no denying the contribution of Muslims to the cause of Pakistan, however, it’s time we celebrated the folks who represent the white stripe on our flag.
+There’s no denying the contribution of Muslims to the cause of Pakistan, however, it’s time we celebrated the non-Muslims of Pakistan who represent the white stripe on our flag.

 1. Group Captain Cecil Chaudhry

-Group Captain Cecil Chaudhry was an academic, human rights activist, and veteran fighter pilot who has fought in the Indo-Pakistani war of 1965 and later, as a Squadron Leader, in the Indo-Pakistani War of 1971.
+First among the non-Muslims of Pakistan is the famed Group Captain Cecil Chaudhry.
+He was an academic, human rights activist, and veteran fighter pilot who has fought in the Indo-Pakistani war of 1965 and later, as a Squadron Leader, in the Indo-Pakistani War of 1971.
 He was awarded the Sitara-e-Jurat.

 2. Ardeshir Cowasjee

 Ardeshir Cowasjee is a leading philanthropist, businessman and columnist based in Karachi.
-He is the Chairman of Cowasjee Group and is engaged in philanthropic activities apart from being regarded as an old ‘guardian’ of the city of Karachi.
+He was the Chairman of Cowasjee Group and is engaged in philanthropic activities apart from being regarded as an old ‘guardian’ of the city of Karachi.
+He was a leading figure among non-Muslims in Pakistan.

 3. Indu Mitha (née Chatterjee)